Catching Butterflies | Fiction

-The Bronx was on fire and I was watching it burn from my ninth floor window—that’s where it started, since you asked.
+The Bronx was on fire and I was watching it burn from my ninth floor window.
+That’s really where it started, since you asked.
 There were two buildings on the horizon—in Mott Haven probably—that were lighting up the dark sky and otherwise bleak landscape of broken, demolished apartments and abandoned lots.
 I didn’t hear the sirens of fire trucks, and I didn’t expect them.
 That was fine with me though, as the flames were all the distraction I needed from the sounds outside my bedroom door.

 I was trying to take my mind off the loud, bilingual noise of my parents as they talked about their disappointment in me.
 Well, I don’t want to be too harsh.
 They didn’t use those words exactly, but that was the gist.
 I had messed up and they couldn’t understand where they went wrong.
-Why were my grades slipping, and why did the principal have to call my mother after seeing me tag a hallway with scrawls of butterflies?
+Why were my grades slipping, and why did the principal have to call in my mom after seeing me tag a hallway with images of butterflies?
 I certainly didn’t have an answer for them.
 The butterfly thing hadn’t become serious yet, only an idea, but I liked the pretty bug and started drawing pictures of it on building steps and in my notebook during class.

 My parents went back and forth while I imagined I was a butterfly, able to float through the hot night air to observe the work of efficient arsonists and an overworked fire department which had fifty stations closed by city bureaucrats who looked more at balance sheets than the faces of flesh and blood South Bronx residents.
 Who knows though?
 I’m assuming, and this was a long time ago.